Trade war: first evidence on US-China commercial flows

 Trade war imposed economic costs on both countries in the mid term

-Published by Marzia Moccia. .United States of America Economic trends
+Published by Marzia Moccia. .United States of America Global economic trends

 Log in to use the pretty print function and embed function.

 US-China trade conflict represents one of the most significant risks for international economic growth.
 However, according to latest information, the temporary truce signed during the G20 summit between China and the United States brings positive results.
 The parties have in fact toned down the debate and the heads of ministerial delegations want to proceed towards a commercial agreement.

 Although it is difficult to make any kind of prediction about the strategy that the US administration wants to pursue in order to reduce the trade deficit with China, the commitment shown by the two countries in seeking a form of dialogue is the proof of the awareness of the economic costs of protectionism.

 As reported in previous articles, Trump's trade war with China involves multiple battles.
 On July 6, US 25% tariffs on $50 billion of Chinese imports go into effect, followed by a second action that has hit $200 billion of Chinese goods on 24 September with a 10% tariff.

 it is possible to analyze the mid-term effects of US tariff on the commercial flows between the two countries imposed during the last six months of 2018.

 The chart below shows the main categories subject to tariff measures issued by Trump administration on the left and the relative variation between the second half of 2017 and the second half of 2018 on the right.